DevCycleHQ/java-server-sdk/README.md

 setting the DNS cache TTL to a short duration is recommended.
 The TTL is controlled by this security setting `networkaddress.cache.ttl`.
 Recommended settings and how to configure them can be found [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-jvm-ttl.html).

+## OpenFeature Support

+This SDK provides an implementation of the [OpenFeature](https://openfeature.dev/) Provider interface.

+You can find instructions on how to use it here: [OpenFeature Provider Guide](OpenFeature.md)

 ## Getting Started

 To use the DevCycle Java SDK, initialize a client object.